About this release

 This release by Public Health Scotland (PHS) presents information from the National Drug-Related Deaths Database (NDRDD) on Drug-Related Deaths (DRDs) registered in Scotland in 2019 and 2020, with trend data from 2012.
 The report narrative and main points focus on DRDs registered in the most recently reported year, 2020.

 Data from the NDRDD provides detailed information on DRDs in Scotland, providing insights into the lives of those who died and highlighting potential areas for intervention.
+A short video and infographics summary accompanies this publication, with the aim of improving the accessibility and understanding of these important statistics.

 Main points